British Citizenship Application Guide

 How Do I Apply for British Citizenship?

 Overseas applicants can now apply online.
-You will need to fill online form and answer all questions that are relevant to your application.
+You will need to fill out an online form and answer all questions that are relevant to your application.
 You can edit and download the application before it is submitted.
-Those who are living in the UK, can use the Form AN for the application of British Citizenship by naturalisation.
 Our team can provide you with advice on the best options available to you and your family.

 What Are the Documents Required to Obtain British Citizenship?